-This non local process is hypothesised to be responsible for quantum gravity.
+This non local process is hypothesised to be responsible for quantum gravity, since the chiral neutrinos are naturally paired with photons via the Fourier transform [16].
 The primary local rule is one of energy conservation, which is now expressed via perfect CPT symmetry across all mass energy components.
 That is, when manifest chirality exhibits itself in the weak interaction, it hides a mirror process involving the opposite chirality antineutrino.
 Charge and parity are really conserved.
 The two distinct notions of time, one cosmological and one local, may be asymmetric in our ordinary matter sector, but a time symmetry is restored across the mirror.
 Proponents of cyclic cosmologies [10] or multiverses would probably view this mirror sector as inhabiting another universe, but an observer lives in only one personal universe and our mirror presumably takes us into the dark matter sector.

-FIG. 10: Quark and lepton braids
+FIG. 9: Quark and lepton braids